 I really like your podcasts

-An ex took this photo of my arm on our last date.
+An ex took this photo of my arm with my camera on our last date.
 Those were good times.

 I’ve been working on an ongoing list since spring called Lessons Learned From My Latest Breakup.
 These are not meant to be tales of woe.